Preventing pressure oscillations does not fix local linear stability issues of entropy-based split-form high-order schemes: Acknowledgments

 \section{Acknowledgments}

 Research reported in this publication was supported by the King Abdullah University of Science and Technology (KAUST).
+Funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany's Excellence Strategy EXC 2044-390685587, Mathematics Münster: Dynamics-Geometry-Structure.
 Gregor Gassner is supported by the European Research Council (ERC) under the European Union's Eights Framework Program Horizon 2020 with the research project Extreme, ERC grant agreement no. 714487.